 Most importantly, Family Giving

-, YES’s core fundraising effort, raises more money every year and reflects the community’s deep commitment to the programs YES funds.
+, YES’s core fundraising effort reflects the community’s deep commitment to the programs YES funds.
 When YES had to stop selling lunches due to a California State Ed Code change, the community stepped up to replace the lost $80K.
 When the district suffered severe funding cuts from the state in 2008-09, the community provided YES another $80K to take on short-term funding of elementary PE.

 YES programs have flourished.
 Art and Music both provide a comprehensive, developmental curriculum for students K-5, and dynamic, electives at the middle school.
 YES is the district’s primary source of new library books.
-Poetry, Assemblies, White Hill Wildcat Activities (lunchtime clubs and after-school sports), and PE Dance are thriving; YES now includes Technology funding to help the district realize its technology plan for kids; and YES Theater still provides third through eighth graders with an authentic theater experience, including KidTech that gives students the opportunity to develop the tech components and run each show.
+Poetry, White Hill Wildcat Activities (lunchtime clubs and after-school sports), and PE Dance are thriving; YES now also funds two 6th grade Inventors Labs as part of the White Hill Engineering program.
+YES Theater provides 3rd through 8th graders with an authentic theater experience, including KidTech that gives students the opportunity to develop the tech components and run each show.

 YES provides funding and advocacy for programs the state won’t fund, but children need for an excellent education that sparks their potential.
 The YES Board continues to believe that we have one chance with every child to get education right, and YES plays a critical role in supporting that goal for every child at Brookside, Hidden Valley, Manor, Wade Thomas and White Hill schools.